auth0/docs/articles/connections/social/bitbucket.md

 ## Prerequisites

-Before connecting your Auth0 app to Bitbucket, you will need to have an account on [Bitbucket](https://bitbucket.org/).
+Before connecting your Auth0 app to Bitbucket, you will need to have a [Bitbucket](https://bitbucket.org/) account.

 ## Steps